tomdalling/tomdalling.com/README.md

  - [ ] Check that URLs are being rendered correctly into every page
  - [ ] Remove Disqus.
 It's injecting a bunch of spammy ads.
+ - [ ] Add unique id to assets for cache busting

 ## Testing Stuff